 Figure 2 - RTCP packet structure (Compound RTCP packet)

-The RTCP packet structures need to be considered to identify key information elements (see next subclause).
+The RTCP packet structures need to be considered to identify key information elements (see next sub-clause).

 8.2 Important RTCP information elements (from H.248 MG perspective)

-Not every information element of RTCP packets is relevant from a H.248 perspective.
-There is however some elements which demand careful consideration when processing RTP/RTCP traffic by H.248 MGs.
+Not every information element in RTCP packets is relevant from a H.248 perspective.
+However, there are some elements which demand careful consideration when processing RTP/RTCP traffic by H.248 MGs.

 8.2.1 Information elements related to the identification of an RTP entity